Shas: Ideology

 The stated purpose of the party is to "return the crown to the former glory", meaning to protect the religious and cultural heritage of Sephardic Jewry and rectify what it sees as the "continued economic and social discrimination against the Sephardic population of Israel".
 Focusing on the needs of Sephardic Orthodox Israelis, Shas established its own government-funded religious education system called MaAyan HaHinuch HaTorani, which became popular in poor Sephardic towns, increasing the party's popular support.

 Shas advocates for the increased influence of Halakha, the Jewish religious law, in Israeli society, and actively engages in the Baal teshuva movement, encouraging non-Orthodox Israelis of Sephardic and Mizrahi-Jewish heritage to adopt an Orthodox Jewish lifestyle.
 Shas is a Haredi religious party, but it has participated in left-wing governments and is often willing to compromise on both religious and economic issues.

-At first, Shas followed a moderate policy on the Israeli–Palestinian conflict, after Yosef had declared that lives were more important than territories, but by the 2010s it had moved to the right, opposing any freeze in Israeli settlement activity in the West Bank.
+At first Shas followed a moderate policy on the Israeli–Palestinian conflict, after Yosef had declared that lives were more important than territories, but by the 2010s it had moved to the right, opposing any freeze in Israeli settlement activity in the West Bank.
 In addition, it was skeptical towards the U.S. Obama Administration's intentions regarding the Israeli–Palestinian peace process and began to support a consolidation of Israeli settlement interests, especially regarding yeshivas and Jewish holy sites in the West Bank.
 It further believes in a "United Jerusalem" and supports the Greater Jerusalem plan.
 In 2010, Shas joined the World Zionist Organization, having made significant changes to its charter.

 One of Shas's demands is a compensation package for Sephardi and Mizrahi Jews who were forced to flee their home countries and leave their property behind.

 Shas opposes any form of public expression of homosexuality, including Gay Pride parades, especially in Jerusalem.
-Shas MK Nissim Ze'ev accused the homosexual community of "carrying out the self-destruction of Israeli society and the Jewish people", calling homosexuals "a plague as toxic as bird flu".
+Shas MK Nissim Ze'ev accused the homosexual community of "carrying out the self-destruction of Israeli society and the Jewish people", calling homosexuality "a plague as toxic as bird flu".
 However, the party condemns any form of violence against gay people.